-The Society of Mary in France, however, was unhappy with the direction the Hiruhārama community had taken.
-Archbishop Redwood intervened and on 14 October 1892 appointed Suzanne as Mother Superior of a newly-established religious order, the Daughters of Our Lady of Compassion.

-"Never forget that we were first instituted for the Māori, that we began in the bush, that by our vows we are consecrated to their service," Suzanne wrote later.
-"They have the first claim to our love, on our care, never abandon them.
-The works for illegitimate children and for incurables were begun in a Māori village.
-A Māori bush was the cradle of our institute."
+Suzanne Aubert with a group of Sisters (1894).
+Sisters of Compassion Archives, Wellington The Society of Mary in France, however, was unhappy with the direction the Hiruhārama community had taken.
+Archbishop Redwood intervened and on 14 October 1892 appointed Suzanne as Mother Superior of the newlyestablished Daughters of Our Lady of Compassion.
+"Never forget that we were primarily founded for them, that our first house was in their woods, that by our vows we are bound to their service.
+They have the birthright to our love; let us never forsake them.
+The work of the foundlings, and that of the incurables,